All Episodes

 Yes, but I don't want to be ashamed of the deceit to get there.

-We're gonna win if we are going to turn the country the way I think it should be changed, the way we believe it should be changed, then we need to stand up and pull people into that.
+If we're going to win, if we are going to turn the country the way I think it should be changed, the way we believe it should be changed, then we need to stand up and pull people into that.

-And you don't do it by lying.
+And you don't do it by line.

 And to be honest with you, I don't want to vote for them for that very reason.

-If I could have any of them hear me right now on your show, it would be stand up and say what you believe, or get out of the way and let somebody else do it.
+If I could have any of them hear me right now on your show, it would be stand up and say what you believe or get out of the way and let somebody else do it.

 Because I don't want to win with a lie.